digpublishing/catalogues-study/content/functionality-and-design/navigation.md

 This sentiment arose several times in the focus group discussions.
 Overall, participants expressed the desire to jump from place to place as their interest dictates and felt the layout of the Matisse catalogue hindered this.

-## Keep navigation tools obvious and well-labeled.
+## Keep navigation tools obvious and well-labeled

 Focus group participants generally seemed to prefer that the catalogues use more labels, even if it means occasionally sacrificing clean design.
 Not everyone noticed the "breadcrumb" provided in the NGA catalogue for navigating back to the homepage.
 Those who found it appreciated it, and those who did not complained about having to use the back arrow on their browsers.